 We return to the beginning of the episode, with Alma driving recklessly, on the way to an accident.
 Her father, as he appeared in the photo when he was smoking, appears outside the car just before she crashes.

 Alma is the scapegoat in the Winograd-Diaz dysfunctional family dynamic and Becca is the hero child.
 All problems are twisted until they are somehow Alma’s fault.
 Becca lists her many achievements for us, which were sure to have gained parental approval, but it wasn’t enough.
 She views Alma as having wrecked every one of her special times in a bid for more attention.

 Alma believes this herself.
 Accidental self-destructiveness is a common means of escape from untenable situations in families where open communication isn’t acceptable and the truth is outright denied.
 We saw all three women deny the truth of their situations at least once.
 Camila keeps a tight lid on information and behavior.
 But Camila also set Alma up for failure at the engagement dinner, which took the pressure off of herself and Becca.

-If you aren’t the kind of person who’s meant for marriage, kids and a 9-5 job, don’t force yourself into it.
+But if you aren’t the kind of person who’s meant for marriage, kids and a 9-5 job, do yourself a favor and don’t force yourself into it.
 That will surely cause you to develop a mental illness.
-You don’t owe your life to anyone but yourself, not even your mom or your nice boyfriend (or girlfriend) that everyone thinks you should marry.
+You don’t owe your life to anyone but yourself, not even your mom or the nice boyfriend (or girlfriend) that everyone thinks you should marry.

-Just get out before you have kids.
+Just get out of the relationship before you have kids.
 Abandoning your kids because you’ve realized you’re not meant for the life you’re currently living is a different story.
 Not okay.

 Shows that explore similar themes of identity confusion, mental illness, the nature of reality and our place in it, grief and loss, alternate identities and personalities, existentially appropriate punishment for wrongdoing, generational pain, and love through tragedy and flaws: